What type of fertilizer is right for my lawn?

 Plants need many nutrients to survive and thrive.
 How do they get the nutrients they need?
 Most are naturally occurring.
 If your lawn has yellowing or slow growth, it might be time to step in with fertilizer.
 The best way to determine what your soil needs is by performing a soil test.

+Both Synthetic and organic fertilizers provide your lawn with the needed nutrients.
 Much debate has been had on this subject and it really just boils down to this; at the most basic level, nutrients are nutrients.
-However, there are significant differences between organic and synthetic fertilizers in terms of nutrient availability and the long-term effects on soil and plants.

-Here’s what I have experienced over my 29 years in the lawncare industry ranked 1 star to 5 (best)
+Here’s what I have experienced in my 29 years in the lawn care industry:

 How do you choose?

-There is no right answer.
-It comes down to what you want to accomplish, why do you want it done and how much are you willing to budget to achieve the desired results.
+There is no right answer here.
+It comes down to what you want to accomplish, why you want it done and how much are you willing to pay to achieve the desired results.
 What I can tell you is if you are concerned with the environmental impact and the safety of your family, which most of us are, there are a few questions I would ask a service provider before hiring them:

 - How much experience does the person coming to treat my lawn have and what type of training has he had?

 - Do you practice IPM (Integrated Pest Management) to minimize the use of pesticides when possible?

 - Can you call or text me prior to services so that I can plan to keep my family off the lawn for the designated time before re-entry?